This page outlines the information that must be included with an application to import the following products:

 For full details of fees payable see the department’s charging guidelines.

-The Veterinary Products Questionnaire must be completed by the manufacturer of the veterinary product and submitted with all applications for import permit.
 This Questionnaire requires manufacturers to provide information relating to the composition, manufacture and packaging of the product, as well as quality control measures in place at the manufacturing facility.

 In completing the Questionnaire manufacturers must also attach additional documents containing tables or flow charts.
 Additional documents must meet the following format: